Chechen State Pedagogical University: Background

-On November 28, 1980, the decision of the Ministerial council of ? in Grezny was to open the higher educational, which was named the Chechen State Teacher Training College.
+On November 28, 1980, the decision of the Ministerial council of Grozny was to open the higher educational institute, which was named the Chechen State Teacher Training College.
 The candidate of pedagogical sciences, Professor Umarov Muhari Umarovich, became the first rector of state teacher's college.
 Beginning in 1994, the republic war caused destructive losses to the institute.
 The Teacher's college revival, whose educational cases have been thoroughly destroyed, has begun in a dilapidated building of the former kindergarten.

-In 2006, by Day of Institute (on November, 28th) the central case on avenue Orzhonikidze, 62 in which began the activity the youngest high school in the republic has become operational.
+In 2006, on the Day of Institute (November, 28th) the central case on avenue Orzhonikidze, 62, on which it began its activity, the youngest high school in the republic has become operational.